jckmgns/dots/README.md

 └── README.md
 ```

-An additional folder `backup/` will be created after executing `sync.bash`.
+An additional folder called `backup/` will be created after executing
+`sync.bash`.

 #### home/